-The material business risks which relate to the development of the Project are the timing of the permitting process and the nature and form of the longer term funding required for the Project development.
+The material business risks which relate to the development of the Project are the timing of the permitting process, the coal price outlook, and the nature and form of the longer term funding required for the Project development.

-The Group expects to lodge the EIS and DA in the 2015 financial year.
-The directors note that the approval processes for new coal mines has become politicised in New South Wales.
+The timing of the submission of the EIS and DA is under assessment while Malabar completes the restructure of the Spur Hill Joint Venture and the associated capital raise.
+The directors note that the approval process for new coal mines has become politicised in New South Wales.
 Nonetheless the Board is comfortable that the underground nature of our Project mitigates the key concerns of dust and visual amenity which are material considerations for open cut operations.

-The Group has sufficient funding to enable completion of the EIS studies.
-Consistent with the fiduciary responsibilities of the Board the Group is investigating medium and longer term financing options for the Project Development.
-The Board believes the Company to be well placed with key shareholder support and at the appropriate juncture, Malabar may seek a strategic partner for the Project as is common in Australian coal development projects.
+The Board believes the Company to be relatively well placed financially with key shareholder support (as evidenced by the full underwriting of the \$6 million entitlement by four shareholders).
+In addition, and consistent with the fiduciary responsibilities of the Board the Group is investigating medium and longer term financing options for the Project development.
+Malabar acquiring 100% ownership of the Project is advantageous for future Project funding.
+At the appropriate juncture, Malabar may seek a strategic partner for the Project as is common in Australian coal development projects.